top of page

 • unclench your jaw

-• inhale for 4, exhale for 6
+• inhale for 4 counts, exhale for 6

 • feel your weight supported beneath you

-Presence is power — not force.
+Presence is power.
+Not force.
+Presence.

 4. Ask One Transformative Question